This is part 3 of a 3-part series about the ConvertKit email editor:

 If you select 'Image' from the content block menu (more info on that menu and how to access it here), and you'll be prompted to upload your own file, choose from a selection of your recently uploaded images, or select from one of our integrations on the left sidebar.

-Once your image is added to the email editor, click it to reveal a menu of additional formatting options in the right sidebar:
+Once you've added your image to the email editor, click it to reveal a menu of additional formatting options in the right sidebar:

 From this menu you can add alt text, add a URL to turn your image into a link, and adjust some visual styles on the right (which includes the option to enable text wrapping).